 Children, children, children!
-If you are a mom you adore your children and anything regarding your child brings a lot of emotions depending on what season you are in through the journey of motherhood.
+If you are a mom you adore your children and anything regarding your child brings a lot of emotions depending on what season you are going through in the journey of motherhood.

-Children make us laugh with their sheer innocence, can irritate us during those tantrum terrible two years and make us proud when they go through a milestone like turning 16 or graduating from University.
+Children make us laugh with their sheer innocence, can irritate us during those tantrum terrible two years and make us proud when they go through a milestone like turning 16, graduating from University and getting married.
 One thing is for sure, our lives change when we have children and they bring so much meaning to life.

 The Word of God says something very profound about children.